lynnfaraday/aresmush.com/_root/mush-101/before-you-start.md

 * [AresCentral Game Directory](http://arescentral.aresmush.com/)
 * [Evennia Game Index](http://www.evennia.com/)
-* [Mu Soapbox](http://musoapbox.net/topic/2342/a-mildly-complete-list-of-current-games) - I don't really recommend the site in general, but it's good for advertisements and one of the posters curates a list of MUSHes.
+* [Mu Soapbox](http://musoapbox.net/topic/2342/a-mildly-complete-list-of-current-games) - Contains advertisements and a curated list of some current games.
+* [Ares Demo Game](http://mush.aresmush.com) - You can stop by to see if there are any advertisements for recent games, or people who can share recommendations.
 * [MudConnector](http://mudconnector.com) - Be aware that listings here are often out of date and include other types of online games besides MUSHes.
-* [Ares Demo Game](http://mush.aresmush.com) - You can stop by to see if there are any advertisements for recent games, or people who can share recommendations.